philipObiri/philipObiri/README.md

  I'm a results-driven and tech-savvy software developer with years of experience in full-stack web development and product design. <br>
-I'm passionate about building scalable applications with great user experiences.
+💖 I'm passionate about building scalable applications with great user experiences.<br>
-I excel at working with key stakeholders and team members to identify and solve problems, taking ownership of development and challenges from start to finish.<br>
+💪🏼 I excel at working with key stakeholders and team members to identify and solve problems, taking ownership of development and challenges from start to finish.<br>
-My development experience involves building solutions using multiple backend and frontend technologies.<br>
+💻 My development experience involves building solutions using multiple backend and frontend technologies.<br>
-My goal is to stay up-to-date with trends in technology and deliver complete, high-quality solutions on time.<br>
+🎯 My goal is to stay up-to-date with trends in technology and deliver complete, high-quality solutions on time.<br>
 ⚡ Fun fact :  CTRL + C , CTRL +V and CTRL + Z has saved more men than Batman😉.

 ---